 Section 27.
-Subject Load for Employed Students. - The College Dean may limit the academic load of students who are employed, whether full- time or part-time.
+Subject Load for Employed Students. - The College Dean may limit the academic load of students who are employed or working at EVSU or in any other entity/ies, whether full- time or part-time.

 Section 28.
-Taking Subjects Beyond the Number of Units in the Curriculum. - No student shall be allowed to take more that the number of units specified in the curriculum in which he/she is enrolled in each semester, except for graduating students and/or students who attain an average grade of "1.75" or higher during the immediate preceding semester upon recommendation of the Head of the Academic Department concerned and approval by the College Dean.
+Taking Subjects Beyond the Number of Units in the Curriculum. - No student shall be allowed to take more that the number of units specified in the curriculum in which he/she is enrolled in each semester, except for graduating students and/or students who attain an average grade of "2.0" or higher during the immediate preceding semester upon recommendation of the Head of the Academic Department concerned and approval by the College Dean.

-Provided, however, that in the case of graduating students, overload twenty eight (28) units shall be allowed only during or within the academic year he or she is about to finish his or her course; provided, that the overload or additional subjects shall not be more than nine (9) units per semester but in no case that the total subjects shall be more than twenty eight (28) units for such semester.
+Provided, however, that in the case of graduating students, overload twenty eight (28) units shall be allowed only during or within the academic year he or she is about to finish his or her course; provided, that the overload or additional subjects shall not be more than nine (9) units per semester but in no case that the total subjects shall be more than twenty-eight (28) units for such semester.
 In the exercise of the University President of his/her discretion to grant overload or additional subjects, the provision of Section 16 hereof shall also be taken into consideration on a case-to-case basis, with the end view of meeting the actual needs of the student/s concerned.